Understanding the settings for Updates and accessing the Auditing and Reporting data

 Admins can also configure at the company level what questions are asked in the Update, how often they should be asked, and what time the notification is sent out.

 If you want everyone in the company to use these default settings, toggle off the "Allow Manager Override" switch.
 Leaving the switch on allows managers to set their own questions and cadences for their team.
-For more information on how that works, check out the help center article here.
+For more information on how that works, check out Setting up Updates as a Manager.

 Once a manager has set customized questions for their direct reports, changing the company default questions will not affect the questions that those direct reports are asked.

-Helpful Tips: If an employee's manager changes, the new manager will not have access to the private updates that occurred between their new direct report and the direct report's old manager.
+Helpful Tips: If an employee's manager changes, the new manager will not have access to the private updates between their new direct report and the direct report's old manager.